dino-klacar/BMI-Calculator/README.md

 ## **1. Introduction**

-BMI Calculator is a portfolio frontend app for me.
+BMI Calculator is frontend app for me.

 ## **2. Features**